opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ### Supported APIs

-Trigger conditions use responses from the following APIs.
+Trigger conditions use responses from the following cat API endpoints.
 Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (e.g., comma-separated lists of index names).
 However, they do not support query parameters.

 1. [_cluster/health]({{site.url}}{{site.baseurl}}/api-reference/cluster-health/)
 2. [_cluster/stats]({{site.url}}{{site.baseurl}}/api-reference/cluster-stats/)